Instabug/Instabug-React-Native/README.md

 ## Auto Uploading Source Map Files

-We will automatically generate the source map files and upload them to your dashboard on release build.
-You just have to add `Instabug.startWithToken('YOUR_APP_TOKEN'` in your .js file.
+For your app crashes to show up with a fully symbolicated stack trace, we will automatically generate the source map files and upload them to your dashboard on release build.
+To do so, we rely on your app token being explicitly added to `Instabug.startWithToken('YOUR_APP_TOKEN')` in JavaScript.

-Alternatively, you can set the app token manually as shown below:
+If your app token is defined as a constant or you have different tokens for both iOS and Android apps, set the token as shown below.

-1. In Android, go to the `build.gradle` file of the library and you will find below code, replace `YOUR_APP_TOKEN` with your token from the dashboard.
+1. In Android, go to the `build.gradle` file of the library and you will find below code, replace `YOUR_APP_TOKEN` with your app token from the dashboard.

 ```java
 task upload_sourcemap(type: Exec) {